Understand the need for meta-programming when implementing a pattern-driven architecture without boilerplate.

 These white papers were authored a few years ago when our primary focus was centered around automating the implementation of design patterns.
 While our present-day focus is more comprehensive, and our branding has undergone a transformation, these white papers remain pertinent to our current goals.

 10 Reasons You MUST Consider Pattern-Aware Programming

-Understand the concepts and rationales behind PostSharp Threading Models, and how they could be applied to other object-oriented languages.
+Gain a comprehensive understanding of the underlying concepts and principles behind PostSharp Threading Models, as well as how they can be implemented in other object-oriented programming languages.